R> Sepal.Length Sepal.Width Petal.Length Petal.Width Species

 rownames(iris_spp_scores) <- NULL

-# var explained along PC1 used for labeling the x-axis:
+# var explained along PC1 used for labelling the x-axis:

 PC1_var <- round(iris_pca$CA$eig[1] / sum(iris_pca$CA$eig) * 100, 1)

-# var explained along PC2 used for labeling the y-axis:
+# var explained along PC2 used for labelling the y-axis:

 PC2_var <- round(iris_pca$CA$eig[2] / sum(iris_pca$CA$eig) * 100, 1)